Negotiating a CPA Salary

 Many professionals either aren’t aware that they can negotiate for a higher salary or are unwilling to negotiate for fear of losing a job offer or damaging the relationship with their new employer.

 Those reservations, however, are misguided.
-Negotiations are an accepted part of the hiring process, and the CPAs best prepared to make their case will earn the highest salaries and best benefits.
+Negotiations are a standard part of the hiring process, and the CPAs best prepared to make their case will earn the highest salaries and best benefits.
 Here’s how to approach a negotiation.

 Support your case.